 Must be selected in consultation with the student's advisor from a list maintained by the CS department.
 Independent study courses cannot be used towards the 9 credit hours that must be obtained in advanced graduate courses.

 Must be selected in consultation with the student's advisor.

 With careful selection of courses, students may earn an MS degree as part of their PhD studies.

 Reduction of Credit

-Students entering the PhD program with an approved MS degree can receive a waiver for up to 30 credits.
-In addition, the courses taken as part of the previous MS degree can be used to satisfy the other course requirements of the PhD degree.
-Reduction of credit and waiver of course requires the approval of the program director or designee and the dean or designee of the school.
+Students entering the PhD program with an approved MS degree can receive a reduction of credit for up to 30 credits.
+Reduction of credit requires the approval of the program director or designee and the dean or designee of the school.

 Students must demonstrate breadth of knowledge in computer science by obtaining superior grades in four graduate courses, including CS 583 Analysis of Algorithms.
 Collectively the four courses must span at least three of the following eight areas: Theoretical Computer Science, Systems and Networks, Security, Programming Languages, Software Engineering, Artificial Intelligence, Databases, and Visual Computing.

 The grades obtained in the four selected courses must meet the following requirements:

 - Students must obtain an A- or better grade in at least three of the four courses

 - In the fourth course, students must obtain a grade of B or better.